PSPDFKit/react-native/README.md

 1. Make sure `react-native-cli` is installed: `yarn global add react-native-cli`
 2. Create the app with `react-native init YourApp`.
 3. Step into your newly created app folder: `cd YourApp`.
-4. Install `react-native-pspdfkit` from GitHub: `yarn add github:PSPDFKit/react-native`.
+4. Add `react-native-pspdfkit` module from GitHub: `yarn add github:PSPDFKit/react-native`.
+5. Install all the dependencies for the project: `yarn install`.
+(Because of a [bug](https://github.com/yarnpkg/yarn/issues/2165) you may need to clean `yarn`'s cache with `yarn cache clean` before.)
-5. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
+6. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
-6. <a id="step-6"></a>Add PSPDFKit and Google repository to `YourApp/android/build.gradle` so PSPDFKit library and Android dependencies can be downloaded:
+7. <a id="step-6"></a>Add PSPDFKit and Google repository to `YourApp/android/build.gradle` so PSPDFKit library and Android dependencies can be downloaded:

   ```diff
     allprojects {